MucusMerchant/cs428-proj2/README.md

 * **Submission date:**

 * **Team member 1 name:**
+Andrew Shen-Costello

 * **Team member 1 tasks:**

 * **Team member 2 name (N/A, if not applicable):**
+Senih Okuyucu

 * **Team member 2 tasks (N/A, if not applicable):**
+I helped develop dynamic responses to HTTP Requests from the web server through HTTP request parsing, as well as contributions to memory leak testing and multithread development.
+I also helped with resource location resolution and network troubleshooting.